 Manish Mathuria, Infostretch

 In the new world of digital, agile and DevOps, traditional approaches to software delivery no longer apply.
 Development and testing teams are under immense pressure to deliver quality products at speed.
 Varian Medical Systems, a leading manufacturer of medical devices and software for treating cancer, implemented sales and service management solutions using Salesforce, ServiceMax and SAP.
 To keep up with continuous quality demands in regulated environment, they partnered with Tricentis and Infostretch to automate testing of key processes.
-This session will highlight Infostretch‘s automation solution using Tricentis Tosca, nuances of testing SaaS models, and key test case, test data, and environment management strategies.
+This talk highlights Infostretch‘s automation solution using Tricentis Tosca, nuances of testing SaaS models, and key test case, test data, and environment management strategies.